 For women, being stared at by groups of men is naturally somewhat threatening.
 But this is what you can expect when you travel to some African countries, especially in Northern Africa (Morocco, Egypt, and Tunisia).

 Scams and Conmen (Touts)

 Being a visitor, and often much wealthier than most people you see around you, means you also naturally become the target of scams and touts (people trying to sell you a good or service that you don't want, in a deceitful way).
 Remember that "touts" are poor people trying to earn their living; they would much rather be official guides but often aren't in a position to pay for that kind of education.
 A firm "no thanks" is the best way to deal with persistent touts.

-Common Scams & How to Deal with Them
+Common Scams and How to Deal with Them